 - Stage Two – up to three entries will then be selected to go through to Stage two.
 Each selected team will be paid NZD $10,000 (excluding GST) to prepare their detailed submission for consideration by a panel of professionals.

 The Pacific Islands and New Zealand place great value on the significance of this memorial to celebrate the friendship between our countries and the close cultural, historical, economic and political ties between New Zealand and the Pacific nations.
-The memorial will speak to the enduring friendship that unites our nations and the common memories we share, of which the First World War was a major example.

 - Represents all Pacific Island countries

-- Acknowledges the contribution of Pacific peoples in both World Wars and in other conflicts.
+- Acknowledges the contribution of Pacific peoples in both World Wars and in other conflicts

-- Recognises and appreciates the diversity of Pacific countries.
+- Recognises and appreciates the diversity of Pacific countries

-- Represents the strong relationships across the region.
+- Represents the strong relationships across the region

-- Recognises the service of Pacific Islanders in the New Zealand Defence Force.
+- Recognises the service of Pacific Islanders in the New Zealand Defence Force

 - Reflects the Pacific Islands, this could be in the design, materials used or symbols, or through the participation of a Pacific Island creative professional in the design.

-Updated on 2nd February 2018
+Updated on 27th March 2018